 Chatham-Kent is under three hours’ drive from Toronto, along Highway 401 west.
-Greyhound and other bus services travel to Chatham-Kent, as well as VIA Rail Train.
-Be sure to check the bus schedule for frequency of service.
+VIA Rail Train travels to Chatham-Kent.
+Be sure to check the train schedule for frequency of service.
 Chatham-Kent is just an hour's drive east from Windsor and a short distance from two US border crossings: the Windsor-Detroit Tunnel and the Ambassador Bridge.

 Things to Do in Chatham-Kent

 Take a road trip around Chatham-Kent to get acquainted with its deep historical roots.
 Look out for barn quilt trails that feature quilt art on various buildings throughout the countryside.
 Barn quilts represent a rural art form that tells the visual story of early settler life and the importance of agriculture in Chatham-Kent’s cultural heritage.
 The region has three barn quilt trails: The Thames River Barn Quilt Trail, East Chatham-Kent Trail and the Longwoods Trail.
 Marvel at the handiwork and creativity of the rural community.